tytydraco/yessleep/out/The_Flight_to_Everywhere_and_Nowhere.md

 The doctor shrugs.
 “It can happen.
 I’m not a neurologist, so I can’t go into detail.
 The important thing is that we move her as little as possible until aid arrives.”

-**Ladies and gentlemen, although we have successfully landed the plane, we are not yet prepared to disembark.
+“**Ladies and gentlemen, although we have successfully landed the plane, we are not yet prepared to disembark.
 Unfortunately due to the emergency situation we had to land somewhere . . . off the charts.
-Please stand by and food and beverages will be provided.**
+Please stand by and food and beverages will be provided.**”

 I spend the next hour milling around the cabin and peering out windows.